david-a-redick/dirt/README.md

 It is a source based personal package manager that draws inspiration from FreeBSD's ports, archlinux's Arch User Repository (AUR), gentoo's portage and little from GoboLinux.

-dirt-debian intended to help create official debian packages and experiment with applications not currenting in debian.
-When possible official debian packages will be used as the dependencies.  dirt-debian focuses on the end application (leaf node package) and NOT the entire set of dependencies libraries from scratch.
+dirt-debian intended to help create official debian packages and experiment with applications not currently in debian.
+When possible official debian packages will be used as the dependencies.  dirt-debian focuses on the end application (leaf package) and NOT the entire set of dependencies libraries from scratch.
 Also the packages will built as out-of-the-box and vanilla as possible.
-If availible debug settings will be used and very little in the way of optimization or customization is given.
+If availible, debug settings will be used and very little in the way of optimization or customization is given.

 Think of dirt-debian as a [linux-from-scratch](https://www.linuxfromscratch.org/) or gentoo with a very stable core system.
 Or even guix but not bothering with providing binaries or repeatable builds.